opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 Choose an appropriate method for upgrading your cluster to a new version of OpenSearch based on your requirements.

-- [Rolling upgrade](#rolling-upgrade) allows you to upgrade nodes one at a time without stopping the cluster.
+- [Rolling upgrade](#rolling-upgrade) is upgrading nodes one at a time without stopping the cluster.
-- [Cluster restart upgrade](#cluster-restart-upgrade) is the process of upgrading while the cluster is stopped.
+- [Cluster restart upgrade](#cluster-restart-upgrade) is the process of upgrading services while the cluster is stopped.

 Upgrades spanning more than a single major version of OpenSearch will require additional effort due to the need for reindexing.
 For more information, refer to the [Reindex]({{site.url}}{{site.baseurl}}/api-reference/document-apis/reindex/) API.
+See the [Lucene version reference](#lucene-version-reference) table included later in this guide for help planning your data migration.

 ### Rolling upgrade

 Rolling upgrades are a great option if you want to keep your cluster operational throughout the process.
-Users can continue using OpenSearch throughout the process, and data can continue to be ingested.
+Data may continue to be ingested, analyzed or queried throughout the process.
 A variation of the rolling upgrade, referred to as "node replacement," is exactly the same process except hosts or containers are not reused for the new node.

 OpenSearch nodes cannot join a cluster if the cluster manager is running a newer version of OpenSearch than the node requesting membership.
 To avoid this issue, you upgrade cluster manager-eligible nodes last.

-See [Rolling Upgrade]({{site.url}}{{site.baseurl}}/upgrade-opensearch/rolling-upgrade/) for details about the process.
+See [Rolling Upgrade]({{site.url}}{{site.baseurl}}/install-and-configure/upgrade-opensearch/rolling-upgrade/) for details about the process.

-Stop any non-essential indexing before you begin the upgrade procedure to eliminate unnecessary resource strains on the cluster while you perform the upgrade.
-{: .tip}

 ### Cluster restart upgrade

-OpenSearch administrators might choose a restart upgrade if they aren't comfortable performing maintenance on a running cluster, if the cluster is being migrated to different infrastructure, or if they manage their cluster with [Docker Compose](https://github.com/docker/compose).
-During a rolling upgrade, only a single node is offline at any time.
+OpenSearch administrators might choose to perform a cluster restart upgrade if they aren't comfortable performing maintenance on a running cluster, if the cluster is being migrated to different infrastructure, or if they manage their cluster with [Docker Compose](https://github.com/docker/compose).

-Conversely, a cluster restart upgrade requires you to stop OpenSearch on all nodes in the cluster and upgrade OpenSearch on each node.
-After all of the nodes are upgraded, OpenSearch is started and the cluster bootstraps to the new version.
+Unlike a rolling upgrade, where only one node is offline at a time, a cluster restart upgrade requires you to stop OpenSearch and OpenSearch Dashboards on all nodes in the cluster before proceeding.
+After the nodes are stopped, a new version of OpenSearch is installed.
+Then, OpenSearch is started and the cluster bootstraps to the new version.

 ## Compatibility

-OpenSearch nodes are compatible with nodes running any other minor version within the same major version release.
+OpenSearch nodes are compatible with other OpenSearch nodes running any other minor version within the same major version release.
 For example, 1.1.0 is compatible with 1.3.7 because they are part of the same major version (1.x).
-Additionally, OpenSearch nodes and indexes are backwards-compatible with the previous major version (**N-1**).
-That means, for example, that an index created by an OpenSearch node running version 1.3.7 could be restored from a snapshot to an OpenSearch cluster running version 2.5.0.
-There are special considerations that should be taken into consideration if system indexes are also being restored.
-These considerations will be added as we continue to improve and expand this documentation.
+Additionally, OpenSearch nodes and indexes are backwards-compatible with the previous major version.
+That means, for example, that an index created by an OpenSearch node running any 1.x version could be restored from a snapshot to an OpenSearch cluster running any 2.x version.

 Index compatibility is determined by the version of [Apache Lucene](https://lucene.apache.org/) that created the index.
 If an index was created by an OpenSearch cluster running version 1.0.0, then the index could be used by any other OpenSearch cluster running up to the latest 1.x or 2.x release.
 See the [Lucene version reference](#lucene-version-reference) table for Lucene versions running in OpenSearch 1.0.0 and later and [Elasticsearch](https://www.elastic.co/) 6.8 and later.